gracelang/language/spec.md

 for all possible `Bar` and `Wombat`.
 Where does this information come from?_>

-The only methods that may be requested via a variant type are methods with exactly the same declaration across all members of the variant.
-<_apb: What does it mean to "request a method via a type?"_>
+The only methods that may be requested via an expression of variant type are methods with exactly the same declaration across all members of the variant.  <_apb: What does it mean to "request a method via a type?"_> <_kjx: reworded_>

 Variant types are *not* equivalent to the object type that describes all common methods.
 This is so that the